 Below are three easy steps that can help you answer these questions:

-Elizabeth Wasserman wrote for Inc.com, “One of the secrets to business success is pricing your products properly.”
+Elizabeth Wasserman wrote forInc.com, “One of the secrets to business success is pricing your products properly.”
+The same goes for picking a service that meets your business needs.

 The first step is to determine your preferred pricing model and what services it includes.
 Not all answering service plans are created equal.
 It may not cost as much as you think.

-An answering service typically offers four types of pricing structures— which may include different charges depending on the provider:
+An answering service typically offers four types of pricing structures — which may include different charges depending on the provider:

 Some models include a base rate that offers a set number of minutes per billing cycle.
 Accrued time consists of any time an agent engages in some part of a call.